 Aren’t Tenant Fees Banned Already?

 A ban on fees was promised in the November 2016 Autumn Statement, but we’re still a long way away from the ban happening.
-We don’t think it will happen until 2018 at the earliest.
+We don’t think it will happen until summer 2019 at the earliest.

 Until then, you can still avoid paying admin fees by using OpenRent.
 We let more properties than any agent in the country, so there’s a great chance you’ll find a great new home and save £100s!